peteryxu/aqd-cli-workshop/workshop/01-setup.md

 (If you already have a Builder ID, you can skip this step)

-[Creating a Builder ID](https://s12d.com/builder-id) is the first step in being able to use the Amazon Q Developer plugin.
+[Creating a Builder ID](https://s12d.com/builder-id) is the first step in being able to use Amazon Q CLI.
 All you need is a valid email address to create a Builder ID.
 Head over to the [Builder ID page](https://s12d.com/builder-id) and click on the "Sign in with Builder ID".
 This will pop up a browser window where you can now create your Builder ID, using your email address.

 You can follow these screenshows to see the flow.
 After accessing the Builder ID page, you will need to provide an email address (1) and then create an alias (Your Name) (2).
 You will be sent an email verification which you will need to enter (3), and the email should only take a few moments to arrive (but check your SPAM folder just in case)(4)